juliogomez/myhero_spark/README.md

 * App Server Address
 * App Server Authentication Key to Use
-* Spark Bot Authentication Key to Require in API Calls
+* WebEx Teams Bot Authentication Key to Require in API Calls
-* Spark Bot URL
+* WebEx Teams Bot URL
-* Spark Account Details
+* WebEx Teams Account Details
-  * Spark Account Email
+  * WebEx Teams Account Email
-  * Spark Account Token
+  * WebEx Teams Account Token

 These details can be provided in one of three ways.